 If you’re an Australian resident with a tax file number (TFN), you could be liable to pay income tax on the money you earn in Australia.
-However, as the Australian Taxation Office (ATO) stipulates, a number of factors affect whether you actually will end up paying tax, and the tax-free threshold is one way you can reduce the tax you end up paying, or potentially avoid having to pay it altogether.
+However, as the Australian Taxation Office (ATO) explains, the tax-free threshold is one way you can reduce the tax you end up paying, or potentially avoid having to pay it altogether.
 Here’s how it works.

 What is the tax-free threshold?

-The tax-free threshold, according to the ATO, refers to the dollar amount limit you can earn each financial year without being liable to pay tax.
+The tax-free threshold is an amount of money you can earn each financial year without needing to pay tax.
 If you’re an Australian resident for tax purposes, the tax-free threshold is currently $18,200, meaning the first $18,200 of your income for the financial year is tax-free and you only pay tax if you earn above this amount.

 You can also use our income tax calculator to get an idea of the tax you’ll pay on your annual income.

-It’s important to note, however, that your employer doesn’t automatically calculate your tax liability using the tax-free threshold.
-As the ATO states, it’s something you have to actively claim when you start a new job or apply for a Centrelink payment, otherwise PAYG tax will be calculated from the first dollar, regardless of how much or little you earn.
+It’s important to note, however, that your employer typically won’t automatically apply the tax-free threshold to your earnings.
+As the ATO states, it’s something you have to actively claim when you start a new job or apply for a Centrelink payment, otherwise PAYG tax will be calculated from the first dollar, regardless of how much or how little you earn.